hyperdevs-team/mini-kotlin/README.md

 You can execute the sample in the `app` package.
 It contains two different samples executing two types of `StateContainer`s:
 - `StoreSampleActivity` class uses a `Store` as a `StateContainer`.
 - `ViewModelSampleActivity` class uses a `ViewModel` as a `StateContainer`.
-- `MultiRegistrySampleActivity` class shows two feature modules running with separate local Mini runtimes inside the same host app.
+- `CounterFeatureSampleActivity` class shows a feature module running with its own local Mini runtime inside the main sample app.

 The repository also includes `mini-processor-multiregistry-test`, a small JVM example that validates isolated coexistence for generated registries coming from different modules.
-To see the same module-local runtime model in the Android sample app, open `MultiRegistrySampleActivity`.
+For a separate consumer project example outside the main app build, see `samples/isolated-consumer/`, which contains its own `app` and `message-feature` modules.

 ## How to use
 ### Setting up Mini